Dixith1196/THE-HUNT/README.md

 Defects in the kernel code and vendor supplied system code may cause the Iphone or android jail breaks.

 ## Risk of poor authorization and authentication
-Weak authentication and authorization allows an adversary to access the mobile device, or it is anonymous backend.
+Weak authentication and authorization allows an dispute to access the mobile device, or it is anonymous backend.

 # Assumptions